baesunny/baesunny/README.md

 👋🏻 Hello, I'm SeongYoon Bae!

-🏫 After graduating from Daejeon Foreign Language High School with a major in Japanese, I'm currently in the AI BigData & Management Department at Kookmin University.
+🏫 I graduated from Daejeon Foreign Language High School in a Japanese major, and am currently in the AI BigData & Management Department at Kookmin University.

-💻 I am dreaming of becoming a Management Consultant with data analysis skills and I'm interested are Computer Vision and Recommendation System.
+💻 I am dreaming of becoming a Management Consultant with data analysis skills and interested are Computer Vision and Recommendation System.

 💬 I'm trying to become a better person every day.